It is the name given to an organ whose function is to produce and release chemical substances that help the human body in one way or another.

-Basically, there are two types of glands in the human body that are then subdivided into several other glands.
+Two types of glands in the human body are subdivided into several other glands.

-These two main glands that are found in the human body are the exocrine glands and the endocrine glands.
+These two main glands found in the human body are the exocrine glands and the endocrine glands.

 The exocrine glands

-They are glands that have a duct that connects them to the surface of the body and the products they produce and are released through these ducts.
+They are glands with a duct that connects them to the body’s surface, and the products they produce are released through these ducts.

-Some of the examples of these types of glands are the sweat glands, the salivary glands, the mammary glands and others.
+Some examples of these glands are the sweat glands, the salivary glands, the mammary glands, and others.

 The endocrine glands

 These glands form a part of the body’s endocrine system.
-They are not attached to the surface of the body since they do not have conduits in them.
+They are not attached to the body’s surface since they do not have conduits.

 They release products that form directly in the bloodstream.
-Some of the examples of the endocrine glands are the pineal glands, thyroid glands, adrenal glands, among others.
+Some examples of the endocrine glands are the pineal, thyroid, and adrenal glands, among others.